-The Quality Indicators for Learning and Teaching are a coherent suite of surveys for higher education that cover the student life cycle from commencement to employment.
-The surveys include:
+QILT are a suite of surveys for higher education that cover the student life cycle from commencement to employment:

-The Quality Indicators for Learning and Teaching — or QILT — website helps students and their families make informed choices about their higher education options by bringing together survey data from all Australian universities about students’ experiences and graduate job outcomes.
+The website supports the quality of learning and teaching in Australian higher education and ensures students have access to transparent and comparable information.
+The website helps students and their families make informed choices about their higher education study options by bringing together survey data from Australian higher education institutions about student’s experiences and graduate job outcomes.

-With a few simple clicks, users can search for study areas and institutions of interest to them, and do side by side comparisons, including:
+With a few simple clicks, users can search for institutions and study areas of interest to them, and do side by side comparisons, including:

 - overall satisfaction of recent graduates